-The primary work of long-term volunteers is to accompany visiting groups and both facilitate their experience and interpret the work of the Mission.
-The Long-term Volunteers (LTVs) help arrange itineraries, accompany groups to work sites, interpret for them and ensure all safety protocols are met and logistical needs are arranged.
-The experience of a long-term volunteer at the San Lucas Mission is focused on learning.
-In working alongside Guatemalans and accompanying them in their daily activities, long-term volunteers can learn about the richness of Mayan culture, the work of the Mission, and life in Guatemala.
+The primary work of Long-Term Volunteers is to accompany visiting groups and both facilitate their experience and interpret the work of the Mission.
+Long-Term Volunteers (LTVs) help arrange itineraries, accompany groups to work sites, interpret, ensure all safety protocols are met and logistical needs are arranged.
+The experience of a Long-Term Volunteer at the San Lucas Mission is focused on learning.
+By working with Guatemalans and accompanying them in their daily activities, Long-Term Volunteers can learn about the richness of Mayan culture, the work of the Mission, and life in Guatemala.

-Long-term volunteers come to be a part of Mission projects, form relationships in the community and learn about the community development efforts of the San Lucas Mission.
-In being a part of this cross-cultural exchange, we hope that long-term volunteers become more open, aware, and educated global citizens.
+Long-Term Volunteers become a part of Mission projects, form relationships in the community and learn about the community development efforts of the San Lucas Mission.
+While participating in this cross-cultural exchange, we hope that Long-Term Volunteers become more open, aware, and educated global citizens.

-The average day for a long-term volunteer will vary during the course of their time at the Mission.
-They take part in various projects headed by the Guatemalan directors, including but not limited to gardening, construction, coffee processing & picking, and work at the Women’s Center.
-Initiative is required on the volunteer’s part to involve him/herself, though the Volunteer Coordinator will help in facilitating the experience.
+The average day for a Long-Term Volunteer will vary during the course of their time at the Mission.
+They take part in various projects headed by Mission Leadership, including gardening, construction, coffee processing and picking, and work at the Women’s Center.
+Initiative is required on the LTV’s part to get involved.
+The LTV Coordinators will help in facilitating the experience.

-Long-term volunteers are required to interpret Spanish for visiting groups, so facility with Spanish is a must.
-Long-term volunteers also are expected to learn enough about the philosophy of the Mission so that they can answer questions brought to them by group leaders.
+Long-Term Volunteers are required to interpret Spanish for visiting groups, so fluency in Spanish is required.
+Long-Term Volunteers also are expected to learn about history and function of the Mission so that they can answer questions brought to them by group leaders.

 Room and Board

-Depending on the number of volunteers present, a single or shared (one other person) room is provided.
-Currently, volunteers live communally in a house rented from a member of the community.
+Depending on the number of LTVs present, a single room or shared double room is provided.
+Currently, LTVs live communally in a house rented from a member of the community.
 Homestays are not available.
 All volunteers and staff members share meals prepared by staff at the Mission.
-Wifi is readily available.
+Wi-fi is available.

-Before beginning work at the Mission, long-term volunteers must be comfortable speaking Spanish in casual situations.
+Before arriving at the Mission, Long-Term Volunteers must be comfortable speaking Spanish in casual situations.
 You will also be asked to interpret for groups on a regular basis.
 We recommend that volunteers 1) arrive with a plan to strengthen their Spanish skills 2) have at least basic background in the language (beginning college courses, for example), and/or 3) attend language school in Xela or Antigua for 3+ weeks prior to arriving in San Lucas.
 The language schools in Xela and Antigua are among the best in Central America, but classes in San Lucas are limited.
 Keep in mind that admission to the program is competitive, and language ability is considered in the process.

-In order to get the most out of the long-term volunteer program, it is important to come with an open mind and be willing to engage in a variety of activities and to invest in relationships both within San Lucas and with the people involved with the Mission.
-Planning to come to humbly learn, grow, and serve with a positive attitude and patience will ensure a rich and meaningful experience.
+In order to get the most out of the Long-Term Volunteer program, it is important to come with an open mind and be willing to engage in a variety of activities and to invest in relationships both within San Lucas and with the people involved with the Mission.
+Planning to learn, grow, and serve with a positive attitude and patience will ensure a rich and meaningful experience.

 Interested in joining the long-term volunteer team?
 To apply, email your resume and available dates to email@example.com.